 - Long-term use of smokeless tobacco can increase risk of dying of heart disease and stroke.

-EX Program Offers Text Support for Heart Disease and Smoking
+EX Program Offers Tailored Support for Heart Disease and Smoking

 With the complexity of chronic condition management comes the need for tailored solutions.
 Helping people quit means addressing more than their smoking or tobacco use behavior, it also means understanding their specific needs as someone who struggles with a chronic condition.

-With all the risks that face them, people with these conditions need this kind of support right now.
+With all the risks that face them, people with these conditions need this kind of support, especially right now.
 The longer they smoke and struggle to quit, the more exposed they’ll be to threats like COVID-19 and comorbidities that make their already challenging conditions even worse.

 Want to learn more?
-Visit our program page to learn about how you can help tobacco users quit for good.
+Visit our program page to learn about how to help more tobacco users quit for good.